-Infant colic
+Infant Colic

-For this document, 10 systematic reviews and/or meta-analyses (77-86) focusing on infant colic were identified.
-For the list of probiotics (in alphabetical order)

-which were included in the reviews, please see Table S2,
+For this document, 10 systematic reviews and/or meta-analyses (76-85) focusing on infant colic were identified.
+For the list of probiotics (in alphabetical order) which were included in the reviews, please see Table S2, Supplemental Digital Content, http:// links.lww.com/MPG/C954.

-http://links.lww.com/MPG/C954.

-Treatment of infant colic
+Treatment of Infant Colic

-L reuteri DSM 17938 is the most studied probiotic for the management of infant colic (87-95).
-A 2018 individual participant data meta-analysis, which included data from four RCTs involving 345 infants with colic, documented that in breastfed infants, the administration of L reuteri DSM 17938 at a dose 1×108 CFU significantly increased the treatment success (defined as at least 50% reduction in crying time from baseline) at all time points (day 21 adjusted incidence ratio was 1.7, 95% CI 1.4 to 2.2) and reduced crying and/or fussing time all time points (day 21 adjusted MD in change from baseline -25.4 min, 95% CI -47.3 to -3.5).
-The role of L reuteri DSM 17938 in formula-fed infants is less clear (77).
-Other meta-analyses have confirmed these findings (81, 83).
+L reuteri DSM 17938 is the most studied probiotic for the management of infant colic (86-94).
+A 2018 individual participant data meta-analysis, which included data from 4 RCTs involving 345 infants with colic, documented that in breastfed infants, the administration of L reuteri DSM 17938 at a dose 1×10^8 CFU significantly increased the treatment success (defined as at least 50% reduction in crying time from baseline) at all time points (day 21 adjusted incidence ratio was 1.7, 95% CI: 1.4-2.2) and reduced crying and/or fussing time all time points (day 21 adjusted MD in change from baseline -25.4 minutes, 95% CI: -47.3 to -3.5).
+The role of L reuteri DSM 17938 in formula-fed infants is less clear (76).
+Other meta-analyses have confirmed these findings (80,82).

-HCPs may recommend L reuteri DSM 17938 (at least 108 CFU/day for at least 21 days) for the management of infant colic in breastfed infants.

-No recommendation can be made for or against the use of L reuteri DSM 17938 for the management of infant colic in formula-fed infants due to insufficient evidence.
+- HCPs may recommend L reuteri DSM 17938 (108 CFU/day for at least 21 days) for the management of infant colic in breastfed infants. - Certainty of evidence: Moderate. - Grade of recommendation: Weak. - No recommendation can be made for or against the use of L reuteri DSM 17938 for the management of infant colic in formula-fed infants due to insufficient evidence.